The School of Public Health and Health Systems is a division of the Faculty of Applied Health Sciences

 The world has moved online, seemingly overnight.
 Are we using social media more, and what does that mean?

-Professor Jim Wallace, an expert in how computing systems like our smartphones can address problems in public health, talks about social media during the pandemic.
+Jim Wallace, professor in the School of Public Health and Health Systems and the Games Institute, is an expert in how computing systems like our smartphones can address problems in public health.
+Here he talks about social media during the pandemic.

 How is the COVID-19 pandemic changing the way people use social media?